open-sauced/maintainer-intro-course/your-team.md

 ### Triage Team

-Triage teams help to efficiently handle incoming issues and pull requests.
-A triage team categorizes, prioritizes, and assigns issues to appropriate maintainers or contributors, reducing the maintainer's workload and ensuring timely attention to important matters.
+Triage teams help handle incoming issues and pull requests efficiently.
+They categorize, prioritize, and assign issues to appropriate maintainers or contributors, reducing the maintainer's workload and ensuring timely attention to important matters.

 **Benefits**: Faster response to users, improved issue tracking, and better allocation of resources.